AWS IAM Explained: Roles, Policies, and Least Privilege in Practice

 Interview Questions on This Topic

-- QWhat's the difference between a Trust Policy and a Permission Policy in IAM, and what happens if you get the Trust Policy wrong?
+- QWhat is the difference between a Trust Policy and a Permission Policy on an IAM Role?
+What happens if the Trust Policy is missing the service that needs to use the role?Mid-levelReveal

 Frequently Asked Questions